MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 ##### GitOps

-Instead of manually configuring Kubernetes components, consider using automated tooling to apply configurations to a Kubernetes cluster as these configurations are checked into a source repository.
+Instead of manually configuring Kubernetes components, consider using automated methods to apply configurations to a Kubernetes cluster, as these configurations are checked into a source repository.
 This process is often referred to as GitOps, and popular GitOps solutions for Kubernetes include Flux and Argo CD.
-This implementation uses the Flux extension for AKS to enable bootstrapping the clusters automatically & immediately after the clusters are deployed.
+This implementation uses the Flux extension for AKS to enable bootstrapping the clusters automatically and immediately after the clusters are deployed.

 GitOps is detailed in more depth in the [AKS baseline reference architecture](./aks-multi-cluster.yml#cluster-bootstrapping).
-The important note here is that using a GitOps based approach to configuration helps ensure that each Kubernetes instance is configured similarly without bespoke effort.
+The important point here is that using a GitOps based approach to configuration helps ensure that each Kubernetes instance is configured similarly without bespoke effort.
 This becomes even more important as the size of your fleet grows.

 ##### Azure Policy

 As multiple Kubernetes instances are added, the benefit of policy-driven governance, compliance, and configuration increases.
-Utilizing policies, Azure Policies, in this case, provides a centralized and scalable method for cluster control.
+Utilizing policies, Azure Policy specifically, provides a centralized and scalable method for cluster control.
 The benefit of AKS policies is detailed in the [AKS baseline reference architecture](/azure/architecture/reference-architectures/containers/aks/baseline-aks#policy-management).

 Azure Policy is enabled in this reference implementation when the AKS clusters are created and assigns the restrictive initiative in Audit mode to gain visibility into non-compliance.
 The implementation also sets more policies that aren't part of any built-in initiatives.
 Those policies are set in Deny mode.
 For example, there is a policy in place to ensure that only approved container images are run in the cluster.
 Consider creating your own custom initiatives.
 Combine the policies that are applicable for your workload into a single assignment.